cs110-spring-24/for-loops-in-class-jmnieves12/README.md

 In the `multiples.py` file, let's write the following code:

-1. Print out the multiples of 3
+1. Print out the multiples of 3 up to 100
 2. Now using the same loop, let’s see if we can print out the multiples of 5 too

 ### 4: FizzBuzz